spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.11.1 Description

-An optional field for creators of the SPDX file content to provide comments to the consumers of the SPDX document.
+An optional field for creators of the SPDX Document content to provide comments to the consumers of the SPDX document.
 The metadata for the document comment field is shown in Table 12.

 Table 12 — Metadata for the document comment field